-As shown in the graphs below, all four taxing jurisdictions under the preview of the Board of County Commissioners are expected to generate operational surplus in the next five years.
+As shown in the graphs below, UMSA is expected to develop relatively small shortfalls starting in FY 2017-18.
+Countywide on the other hand is expected to generate surpluses throughout the five-year forecast.
+When combined, the general fund remains balanced.
+However, a prioritization of Countywide vs UMSA services will have to be developed to properly match funding availability with services.
+The Fire Rescue and Library districts are expected to be sustainable in the next five-years.
 Barring any unexpected and extraordinary events impacting revenues and operational expenditures, the County's multiyear financial outlook is sustainable.